ryantd42/NY-Legislative-Git/2023/S2931B-2023/bill.md

  PROGRAMS  render  a  coordinated  array of services to patients in their homes[,] AND COMMUNITIES.
-THESE HOME CARE SERVICES AGENCIES PARTNER WITH HEALTH CARE PROFESSIONALS, HOSPITALS, HEALTH PLANS, COUNTY PUBLIC HEALTH DEPARTMENTS AND MENTAL HEALTH PROVIDERS IN  THE  PROVISION  OF  PRIMARY, PREVENTIVE,  PUBLIC  HEALTH,  PRE-ACUTE,  POST-ACUTE AND LONG-TERM CARE,
+THESE HOME CARE SERVICES AGENCIES PARTNER WITH HEALTH CARE PROFESSIONALS, HOSPITALS, HEALTH PLANS, COUNTY PUBLIC HEALTH

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05278-03-3
+  LBD05278-04-4
- S. 2931--A  2
+ S. 2931--B  2

- thereby avoiding prolonged institutionalization, concomitant high  costs and associated adverse social and medical implications.
+ DEPARTMENTS AND MENTAL HEALTH PROVIDERS IN  THE  PROVISION  OF  PRIMARY, PREVENTIVE,  PUBLIC  HEALTH,  PRE-ACUTE,  POST-ACUTE AND LONG-TERM CARE, thereby avoiding prolonged institutionalization, concomitant high  costs and associated adverse social and medical implications.
   The  legislature  intends  that  there  be  a public commitment to the